kaionwong/infectious-disease-agent-based-modeling/README.rst

 * Dead (due to studied infectious disease)

 More specifically, agents tend to have additional or more detailed health or disease states.
 This is captured in the ID-ABM.
-The specific symptom states for an infectious agent include:
+The specific symptom state for an infectious agent includes:

 * Asymptomatic